-Staff discussed their training needs during annual appraisals, practice team meetings and ongoing informal discussions.
+Staff discussed their training needs during quarterly clinical discussions, practice team meetings and ongoing informal discussions.
+The practice manager confirmed recent appraisals had been delayed but these would be carried out shortly.
 They also discussed learning needs, general wellbeing and aims for future professional development.